About pneumonia

 - be short of breath or have difficulty breathing

-- complain of sharp chest pains when they breathe deeply or cough
+- have sharp chest pains when they breathe deeply or cough

 - have a stomach ache and/or vomit